AllenNeuralDynamics/openscope-experimental-launcher/docs/source/examples.rst

-]Examples
+Examples
 ========

-This section provides practical examples of using the OpenScope Experimental Launcher in various scenarios.
+This section provides practical examples of using the OpenScope Experimental Launcher with the new modular architecture.

 .. toctree::
-   :maxdepth: 2   examples/basic_usage
+   :maxdepth: 2

-   examples/slap2_workflows
-   examples/custom_launchers
+   examples/basic_usage
+   examples/launcher_types
+   examples/custom_implementations
    examples/batch_processing
    examples/error_handling